garden-io/garden/docs/reference/module-types/container.md

       # CPU)
       min: 10

-      # The maximum amount of CPU the service can use, in millicpus (i.e. 1000 = 1 CPU)
+      # The maximum amount of CPU the service can use, in millicpus (i.e. 1000 = 1 CPU).
+If set to null will result in
+      # no limit being set.
       max: 1000

     memory: